linkoid/EpicTransport-for-UnityNGO/README.md

 	* If you intend to support multiple platforms later, you can read about configuring plugin platforms here: [Import and configure plug-ins](https://docs.unity3d.com/Manual/PluginInspector.html).
 1. Continue following the steps for creating the `EOSSDKComponent` and Initializing the SDK on the [EOS C# Example Documentation](https://dev.epicgames.com/docs/epic-online-services/eos-get-started/working-with-the-eos-sdk/eossdkc-sharp-getting-started#integration).
 	* The EOS documentation might show a different folder structure, but keep the folder structure specified in this README.
-	* A simple but complete implementation of the `EOSSDKComponent` can be copied from the [EpicTransportExample project](TODO).
+	* A simple but complete implementation of the `EOSSDKComponent` can be copied from the [Epic Transport Example Project](TODO).

 ### Setting up Epic Transport
 The EpicTransport component works with the NetworkManager component.
 The EOS SDK needs to be intialized and a user must be logged in before attempting to use EpicTransport.
-You can find an example of this process in the [EpicTransportExample project](TODO).
+You can find an example of this process in the [Epic Transport Example Project](TODO).

 1. Setup a NetworkManager to use EpicTransport.
 	* Create a new game object and add a NetworkManager component to it.